Wave energy converters as offshore wind farm guardians: a pathway to resilient ocean systems: Methods

 \subsection{Far-Field Model}

-Solving the hydrodynamic properties of the bodies informs the energy propagation through the system, but cannot account for factors such as varying bathymetry, wind inputs, and other physical parameters.
-Additionally, the computational grid of near-field solvers is typically only computationally efficient on the order of a few hundred meters rather than several kilometers.
-Therefore, a spectral approach is taken to modeling the far-field wave height.
-The spectral approach relies on the statistical properties of the sea surface and linear wave theory.
-This modeling is done through the open-source software Simulating WAves Nearshore (SWAN) \citep{SWAN_sourceforge}.
-It is governed by the spectral action balance equation, shown in Cartesian coordinates by
+Solving for the hydrodynamic properties of the devices helps describe the energy propagation through the system, but this method does not account for factors such as varying bathymetry, wind inputs, and other physical parameters of the ocean environment.
+Additionally, the BEM solver is only computationally efficient at resolving the free surface on the order of a few hundred meters\cite{ancellin}.
+WEC farms and offshore wind farms may be as far as several kilometers apart, requiring a different approach for determining the far-field effects on the wave environment.
+Therefore, a spectral approach is taken to model the far-field wave height.
+The spectral approach relies on statistical properties of the sea surface and linear wave theory.
+This modeling is done through the open-source software Simulating WAves Nearshore (SWAN) \cite{SWAN_sourceforge}.